"archival series"

 “The relation between what we see and what we know is never settled.”

-Picked up this book, because I wanted to understand my sense of object recognition.1 In essence what the quote means is the ways in which we see (view the world, receive visual stimuli) and what we know (the signs and signifiers imbued with meaning) are never stable nor comprehensive of the thing (person, object, other).
-Berger goes through in explaining this effect through analyzing art, pictures, and their meanings.
-The subsequent concept of perspective phenomenology that he delivers is powerful because it conceptualizes the project of phenomenology; at least for me; as the process of coming into understanding the nature of human inter-subjectivity.
+Picked up this book because I wanted to understand perception.1 In essence, what the quote means is the ways in which we see (view the world, receive visual stimuli) and what we know (the signs and signifiers imbued with meaning) are never stable nor comprehensive of the “thing” (person, object, other).

-1. I got the inspiration to read this book because I was curious about object recognition when walking up to a library.
+I got the inspiration to read this book because a flower pot seemed weird to me walking to class. ↩